 How is hyponatremia diagnosed?

-Your caregiver will ask you about the medicines you take.
+Your healthcare provider will ask you about the medicines you take.
 He will do a physical exam to look for signs of swelling caused by fluid retention (extra water in your body).

 - Blood tests will be done to check the level of sodium in your blood.
 They may also be done to find the cause of your hyponatremia.